quocdang1998/merlin/docs/source/developper_guide.rst

 be used and compiled without error regardless of the compilation configuration, thus avoiding having multiple similar copies of the source.

-Here are 4 macros defined by project Merlin to help redirecting the source
+Here are 3 macros utilized by project Merlin to help redirecting the source
 code:

 .. envvar:: __MERLIN_CUDA__